jessetrippe/jessetrippe.github.io/_work_items/01-amazon-dispatch.md

 <section>
 	<div>
 		<h2>Wireframes</h2>
-		<p>In order to define our users and their needs for this tool, a Product Manager and I traveled to a few different delivery stations to observe users (painfully) completing dispatching tasks.
-We had a few meetings with Amazon operations teams to understand their needs and developed a rough timeline and scope for the project.
+		<p>In order to define our users and their needs for this tool, a Product Manager and I traveled to different delivery stations to observe users (painfully) completing dispatching tasks.
+We also had meetings with Amazon operations teams to understand their needs and then developed a timeline and scope for the project.
 I wireframed a handful of ideas, and, along with the Product Manager, decided on a design approach to move forward with.
 I then took these wireframes to a local delivery station to test my assumptions and get feedback.</p>
 	</div>
 	<div>
 		<img src="https://jessetrippe-cdn-173419.appspot.com/amazon-dispatch-wireframe-01.png" alt="Amazon Dispatch Wireframe 1">